jantimon/next-yak/packages/docs/docs/pages/features.md

 `;
 ```

-During build time the css literal is converted to a class name (or multiple) and can be referenced by other css styles.
+During build time the CSS literal is converted to a class name (or multiple class names) and can be referenced by other CSS styles.

 :::details[See transformed output]